Paillat-dev/Botator/README.md

 # Botator
 Botator is a discord bot that binds [@openai](https://github.com/openai) 's gpt3 AI with [@discord](https://github.com/discord).
 You will be able to take the conversation with the AI into a specific channel that you created, or by pinging/replying to a bot's message.
+He can also AI moderate the chat.
 ![discord com_channels_1021872219888033903_1046119234033434734](https://user-images.githubusercontent.com/75439456/204105583-2abb2d77-9404-4558-bd3e-c1a70b939758.png)

 # Adding the bot to your discord server